acandael/webmove_view_tool/README.md

 # WebmoveViewTool

-Various view specific for applications I use.
+Various view specific data for applications I use.

 ## Installation